CALL US FREE ON

 Breakfast and dinner

-Stay in a traditional ryokan – Overnight from £115 per person
+We Recommend - Stay in a traditional ryokan – Overnight from £175 per person

 During our time in Takayama, for those who want to experience traditional hospitality, there is an opportunity to spend a night in a Ryokan, a traditional Japanese inn.
 Enjoy delicious local cuisine, relax in your yukata (casual kimono) and maybe even try the onsen, a hot spring bath.
-Please call for details.
+Subject to availability, please call for details.

 Day 8